 The spring season has not begun for all area teams, especially those that had spring break last week, but there were some memorable first week performances for several area athletes.

 Mehlville scored six times in the fifth inning to defeat rival Oakville 8-1 Tuesday.
 The Panthers pounded out 13 hits in the game with five different players (Chris Janssen, Austin Kretzer, Austin Simokaitis, Dylan Okenfuss and Matt Regan) having two each.
 Janssen went the distance on the mound for the Panthers.
 He gave up 10 hits, including three by Greg Gralike, but did not walk anyone.

-The next day was a different story for the Panthers, who fell to Lindbergh 15-2.
+The next day was a different story for the Panthers, .
 Sean Murphy had a huge day at the plate for the Flyers as he had three hits, all doubles, and four RBI.

 Oakville rebounded in a big way from its loss to Mehlville as it shut out St. Mary's 15-0 Wednesday.
 C.J.
 Martin was overpowering on the mound as he struck out nine in four innings while allowing just one hit.
 Corey Chambliss and Luke Hassler had four hits each for the Tigers.

 Mehlville also had a shutout during the week as Kurt McGuire went the distance in a 6-0 win over Hazelwood West Monday.
 McGuire allowed only two hits while striking out nine.

 Seckman baseball player Mark Rodgers had an amazing week.

 His biggest game came in an 8-6 victory over CBC Monday.
 Rodgers, a senior, had two homers and six RBI to pace the big win against the Cadets.